opensvc/docs.opensvc.com/source/howto.getting.started.rst

         # chkconfig --add open-iscsi
         open-iscsi                0:off  1:off  2:off  3:on   4:off  5:on   6:off

-It's now time to discover the target ports exporting our iscsi luns :
+It's now time to discover the target ports serving our iscsi luns:

 **On both nodes**::